Welcome to the

 The Hardy Plant Society

-The society publishes a series of booklets you can buy to extend your knowledge of your favourite hardy plants.
-From Border Phlox to Pulmonarias, these booklets provide detailed insights from expert authors.
+The society publishes a series of books you can buy to extend your knowledge of your favourite hardy plants.
+From Border Phlox to Pulmonarias, these books provide detailed insights from expert authors.
 Visit our shop to get yours.

 Latest News